 There are many alternatives to balloon releases.
-Instead of littering the planet by letting balloons go, you can instead have fun, celebrate, and remember with environmentally friendly alternatives.
+To avoid unintentionally littering with balloons, you can instead have fun, celebrate, and remember with environmentally-friendly alternatives.

 Let your imagination soar and who knows what creative, one-of-a-kind idea you might come up with!

 Sky lanterns: (Chinese paper lanterns) are not an environmentally-friendly alternative.
 Leaving a fire unattended is against fire code.
 Sky lanterns have started huge fires, caused serious burns, and have killed animals.
 Dove releases: Wildlife rehabilitators advise against the release of all domestic birds.
 Casualties are still common even when a professional is used.
 They also promote the breeding and exploitation of animals.
 Click here for more information.